 Fact: being a singleton won’t stop you fostering

-If you’re a single person who is considering becoming a foster parent, you should know that your relationship status shouldn’t hold you back.
-Many single parents choose to become foster parents and there are plenty of foster parents who don’t have biological children of their own.
-So if you have some experience of caring for children, perhaps in looking after younger relatives or as part of a career, you will still be considered.
+If you’re a single person who is considering becoming a foster parent, you should know that your relationship status won’t hold you back.
+Many single parents choose to become foster parents; also, plenty of foster parents don’t have biological children of their own.
+So if you have some experience of caring for children, perhaps in looking after younger relatives or as part of a career, we can consider your application.

-Many single parents find they are unable to work traditional 9-5 jobs because of childcare commitments, but they make good candidates for foster care because they have experience of parenting and are able to fully commit to a fostering role for one or more children.
+Some single parents are unable to work traditional 9-5 jobs because of childcare commitments.
+But they make good candidates for foster care because they have experience of parenting and are able to fully commit to a fostering role for one or more children.

-Whether you’re a single parent considering becoming involved in foster care or you’re simply a single person, you will receive financial support to help you afford to look after the extra children in your care.
-Financial support is available in the form of foster care payments and you may also be able to claim working tax credits depending on your situation.
+Whether you’re a single parent or a single person, as a foster carer you will receive financial support to help you afford to look after the foster children in your care.
+You can read more about foster care payments and your entitlements in our Financial Support section.

-Foster carers do need to be able to devote a significant amount of time to look after the children in their care.
-If your work or career makes it difficult for you to commit to foster care full time, there are other ways you can support children.
+All foster carers need to be able to devote a significant amount of time to look after the children in their care.
+If your job or career makes it difficult for you to commit to foster care full time, don’t give up – there are other ways you can support children in need.

-If you are single and work full-time hours you may be able to provide valuable respite foster care over weekends or during school holidays.
+For example, if you are single and work full-time hours, you may be able to provide valuable respite foster care over weekends or during school holidays.
 This allows other parents or carers to take a much-needed break and gives children the opportunity to undertake new experiences, and to benefit from additional care and alternative positive role models.